 Severe financial hardship

 Short-term financial assistance may be available from Roads and Maritime for participants in severe financial hardship due to unexpected circumstances.
 This assistance can range from partial assistance to the full amount owing to an interlock service provider.
 Assistance will be available only upon application by participants.
-For more information, see the Mandatory Interlock Program - Participant Guide or contact Roads and Maritime on 13 22 13.
+For more information, see the Participant Guide or call us on 13 22 13.